rebelsky/sams-assorted-musings-reflections/eng207-1b-assignment.md

    > “I had some matches with me, sealed in paraffin (the prudent explorer).” (p.
 429)

 You probably need to read the whole piece to understand the broader context of each of those.
+I'd recommend it.

 ---